 If you’re wondering why there is a random jut out in the wall of drywall, it is where the exterior of the house turns to the garage.
 Not a great design, I know.
 But this living room was originally a garage (we think), so I guess it makes sense.
 If you’re interested in seeing more about our renovation plans and what the house looked like when we moved in, check out this post.

-Even though that jut out is kind of weird, I knew I couldn’t get rid of it.
+Even though that jut-out is kind of weird, I knew I couldn’t get rid of it.
 So I tried to incorporate it into this entryway design so that it looks and feels natural and intentional.

-Modern Farmhouse Entryway After Pictures
+Modern Farmhouse Entryway: After Pictures

 Farmhouse leather throw pillow on the wooden bench and wooden storage, indoor plant, coat racks on the wall and key holder for the entryway design

-Here’s what I knew we needed in this farmhouse foyer design:
+Here’s what I knew we needed in this modern farmhouse entryway design:

 • Hooks for jackets & hats